4mbr0s3-2/Schmovin/README.md

 To load in a modchart, pass an instance of a subclass of `SchmovinClient` into `SchmovinInstance` with `SetClient(cli:SchmovinClient)`.

 ### "Porting" to Other Engines
 Since Groovin' Mod Framework decouples mod code into separate submodules (like this whole repository), you can easily use it in other engines by instantiating the base class as a singleton (in this case, `Schmovin`) and calling its methods in the base game's code.
-This requires a bit more work than just using Groovin' since it also involves removing  Groovin' dependencies, but if you're looking at this repository instead of the Groovin' repository, you probably know what you're doing anyway.

-### Plugging in the Modchart (client)
+### Plugging in the Modchart (In Groovin')
 In `SchmovinInstance`, you'll see a method that sends a "cross mod call" to all other loaded Groovin' mods.
 The mod that actually implements the modchart calls the `SetClient(cli:SchmovinClient)` method in the `SchmovinInstance` parameter.